-I grew up on Lego, Dr. Seuss, and Berenstain Bears in an Albertan village.
+I grew up on Lego, Dr. Seuss, and Berenstain Bears in an Alberta village.
 After my parents divorced, an Atari Computer found its way into our home.
 As far as I knew, its sole purpose was to play video games.

 Then one day the school library held a book fair where I found a colourful book filled with short BASIC programs (likely published by Usborne).

 When my Dad saw my interest, he gave me a coil-bound manual to really learn BASIC.
 I got to use his Kaypro IV on the weekends.
 It came with BASIC and several games, including text adventures like Colossal Cave and Hitchhiker’s Guide to the Galaxy.

 My first computer was a Commodore 16 from a garage sale, tape drive and all!
 I wrote a historic text adventure where your character wandered Israel in search of Jesus.
 It wasn’t necessarily sophisticated or well-researched, but one of my first computer projects.

 By junior high, our school upgraded the lab from Apple IIs to amber-screened XTs.
 Thankfully there was one computer with a colour screen, plus our neighbours let me use their PC after school.
-Progressing from GW-BASIC to QBasic, I did remakes of Star Traders and Atlantis.
+Progressing from GW-BASIC to QBasic, I wrote remakes of Star Traders and Atlantis.

 In addition to lawn-mowing income, I earned money tutoring people with computers.
 When I had enough saved, I went to Programmers Guild to buy Turbo C 2.0.
 Unfortunately Turbo C wasn’t the most approachable: